SouthernPark/web_dev/README.md

 However, you can use web_dev_war_exploded.war rather than the source code for convenient.

-How to deploy our project offline(in your computer) is specified in video link.pdf on vital.
+How to deploy our project offline(in your computer) is specified in video link.pdf on Vital.

-How to use our system is described in the manuals.
+How to use our system is described in the manuals on Vital.

 Cheer.